knexator/blog/_time_genres/record-clones.md

 ### [Braid - World 5](https://store.steampowered.com/app/26800/Braid/) by Jon Blow

-Braid's World 5 nicely ties the Past Clones mechanic with its undo: after undoing, there will be a shadow copy of the world performing any undone actions.
+Braid's World 5 nicely ties the Record Clones mechanic with its undo: after undoing, there will be a shadow copy of the world performing any undone actions.
 This is shown as a parallel, discarded timeline: the shadow player will only interact with the shadow world, avoiding the logical inconsistency of having the past player's actions be fixed in a changed world.
 Some special glowing objects do interact with both worlds at once; this extra level of granularity adds some interesting consequences for the model.
 The overall game is, of course, highly recommended.